 Falchetto, Planner & Designer, by Stefano Falchetto (Falchetto's diaries of his many key years at Lancia.
 Very cool!)

-The Italian Lancia Club has a very good booklist of all the published books on Lancia .
+The Italian Lancia Club's very good booklist of all published books on Lancia.

 Le Vetture Alfa Romeo della 1910, Fusi, 1st Edition (the early edition has better graphics)

 6C 1750, Fusi (a wonderful, early single model read)

 Alfa Romeo 6C; and another on the 8C, by Angela Cherrett (definitive books on the early Alfas)

 Alfa Romeo Tradition, Borgeson (summary book, well written, with good engine data)

 Le Alfa Romeo di Vittorio Jano, by Fusi, Ferrari and Borgeson (sheer intuitive genius, treasured)